noahwo/cs144-notes/README.md

 1. Simple packet forwarding
 2. Efficient sharing of links

-### No per-flow state required: Simple packet forwarding
+### No per-flow State Required: Simple Packet Forwarding

 **Flow:** A collection of datagrams belonging to the same end-to-end communication, such as a TCP connection.